Back to the FAQ home page

 Producers will receive 3 types of invoices during this period, namely:

-• An invoice for the contribution provided for in the Schedule of Contribution, under the Compensation Plan (CP) ;
+• Three invoices for the contribution provided for the 2025 Schedule of Contribution, under the Compensation Plan (CP)

 When will these invoices be issued?

-Special contribution and PFP invoices will be issued when your 2024 report is submitted.
+The 2024 Special PFP invoices are issued once the 2024 report is submitted.

 Invoices for the 2025 annual PFP will be issued in the autumn of 2024.
 These will be payable in 4 instalments from the beginning of 2025.
-Applicable rates will be based on actual reported quantities in this year’s report rather than projections.
+Applicable rates will be based on reported quantities submitted in your 2024 report.

 Which invoices will remain once the transition is complete?